telefonicaid/fiware-IoTAgent-Cplusplus/doc/MQTT_protocol.md

 RPMs have been tested on Centos 6.5.
 The RPM follows this pattern: iot-agent-mqtt-[version].[commit].x86_64.rpm.
 Please note that it will require other components are also installed (like the IotAgent base or libmosquitto and libmosquittopp).

 #### Libmosquitto and Libmosquittopp
 These two libraries are requiered by MqttService.so.
-Currently we have tested version _1.2.3_.
+Currently we have tested version __1.2.3__.
 Some Linux OS have RPMs packages for this particular version.
-When not available, it can be built from source <a href="http://mosquitto.org/download/">here</a>.
+When not available, it can be built from source <a href="http://mosquitto.org/download/">here</a> (you will find the whole Mosquitto package, including broker and client libraries).

 #### Mosquitto MQTT Broker.
 When your infrastructure features a different MQTT broker, you could use that instead, (see next section).
 The use of Mosquitto allows us to configure a very basic but effective way of preventing devices of a particular service from publishing/subscribing to topics of other services, which can be problematic in a multi-vendor scenario.
 This is done by means of its ACL capabilities.
-If for whatever reason this convenient feature may not suit your needs, it can be turned off (any device could publish/subscribe to any topic).
+If for whatever reason this convenient feature does not suit your needs, it can be turned off (any device could publish/subscribe to any topic).

 ##### Mosquitto Broker config files:

 - mosquitto.conf (part of Mosquitto MQTT Broker.
 It can be used to fine tune Mosquitto).
 - aclfile.mqtt (file used for the Access Control in Mosquitto)

-_Note:_ If MQTT plugin is installed using our RPM, these two files will be provided with default configuration for IoTAgent MQTT (this includes enabling ACL).
+__Note:__ If MQTT plugin is installed using our RPM, these two files will be provided with default configuration for IoTAgent MQTT (this includes enabling ACL).
 These files are placed in /etc/iot/ directory.
 When Mosquitto is installed in the system, it will come along with its own config files.
 If you want to use ACL capabilities, we recommend you use our _mosquitto.conf_ file instead.

 ##### Configuring ACL in Mosquitto.